microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

 Profile inspectors are the user interface for configuring and viewing profile contents.
 Each profile inspector should extend the
 [`BaseMixedRealityToolkitConfigurationProfileInspector]() class.

-The `CustomEditor` attribute informs Unity the type of asset to which the imspector applies.
+The `CustomEditor` attribute informs Unity the type of asset to which the inspector applies.

 ``` c#
 [CustomEditor(typeof(SpatialObjectMeshObserverProfile))]